-AMBITION (High Dose AMBISOME on a Fluconazole Backbone for Cryptococcal Meningitis Induction Therapy in sub-Saharan Africa: A Randomised Controlled Non-inferiority Trial) is a four-year project funded at just under €10M by the European and Developing Countries Clinical Trials Partnership, the Swedish International Development Agency and the DFID/MRC/Wellcome Trust Joint Global Health Trials Fund.
-It runs from 1 January 2017 – 31 December 2020 across a consortium of five European and six African partners.
+AMBITION (High Dose AMBISOME on a Fluconazole Backbone for Cryptococcal Meningitis Induction Therapy in sub-Saharan Africa: A Randomised Controlled Non-inferiority Trial) is a four-year project funded at €10M by the European and Developing Countries Clinical Trials Partnership, the Swedish International Development Agency and the DFID/MRC/Wellcome Trust Joint Global Health Trials Fund.
+It runs from 1 January 2017 – 30 June 2021 across a consortium of six African and five European partners.

-A number of other activities run alongside the trial, including economic cost-effectiveness analyses, laboratory-based sub-studies, and training and capacity building events.
-An African Meningitis Trials Network (AMTNET) has also been established, which seeks to provide a framework for future clinical trials to investigate urgently needed novel treatments and diagnostics strategies aimed at reducing the morbidity and mortality due to meningitis in Africa.
-It is envisaged that AMTNET will continue to operate long after completion of AMBITION.
+A number of other activities run alongside the trial, including economic cost-effectiveness analyses, laboratory-based sub-studies and capacity building events.
+AMNET (African Meningitis Network) has been established to provide a solid framework to facilitate future clinical trials to investigate urgently-needed novel treatments and diagnostics strategies aimed at reducing the morbidity and mortality due to meningitis in Africa.

 AMBITION is co-ordinated by The London School of Hygiene and Tropical Medicine, UK.
-Our African collaborating institutions and recruiting sites are shown below.
+African collaborating institutions (where participants were recruited, in conjunction with local hospitals) are shown below.